Dinsmoor/hamChat/README.md

 ## ARDOPCF FEC CHAT

+*Consider this software extremely unstable and not at all usable at this point.*

 This program by itself provides keyboard-to-keyboard text chat using the ARDOPCF sound modem over a traciever controlled by rigctld.

 There is an included example plugin that provides very basic file transfer, with no guarantee of completeness or correctness.